Continuing Education Activity

-If the individual has acute psychiatric symptoms like paranoia, hallucinations, extreme anxiety or depression, pharmacological therapy may be needed.
+If the individual has acute psychiatric symptoms like paranoia, hallucinations, extreme anxiety, or depression, pharmacological therapy may be necessary.
 After the patient’s acute symptoms have been managed, the choice of further treatment depends on the specific mental illness.
 In most cases, psychotherapy is recommended to remove the thoughts about self-harm.
 However, it is important to note that despite these interventions, many patients do commit suicide.
-Hence it is important to involve the patient’s family, friends and social worker in the long-term management of these patients.
+Hence it is important to involve the patient’s family, friends, and social worker in the long-term management of these patients.

-While drug treatment is useful for the management of acute symptoms like hallucinations, psychosis or depression, psychotherapy is essential for long-term management.
+While drug treatment is useful for managing acute symptoms like hallucinations, psychosis, or depression, psychotherapy is essential for long-term management.
 Cognitive behavior therapy and other related therapies like problem-solving therapy, dialectical behavior therapy, and developmental group therapy have all been used to lower the risk of suicide.
-A psychiatrist or psychotherapist usually administer these treatments.
+A psychiatrist or psychotherapist usually administers these treatments.
 The problem is that these therapies require regular sessions spread over many months or even years.
 The other problem is the cost which can be high for those not covered by medical insurance.

 Moving Beyond Screening

 Some experts suggest an alternative approach to preventing suicide other than identifying individuals at risk.
 The reason is that the present medical model of screening has not been shown to be effective in suicide prevention.
-Suicide has been strongly linked to social problems, and the rates are generally much higher in local communities which lack a cohesive social fabric or when individuals are left out of mainstream society.
+Suicide has been strongly linked to social problems.
+The rates are generally much higher in local communities that lack a cohesive social fabric or when individuals are left out of mainstream society.
 Thus, the social factors should be targeted like improving housing, providing opportunities for jobs, making it easy to access mental health care professionals and prescription medications.
-Unfortunately, many of the social factors go way beyond the ability of most primary health care providers to manage.
+Unfortunately, many social factors go way beyond the ability of most primary health care providers to manage.
 Plus, there is also a significant cost that comes with making changes in the social structure.

 What is an Effective Follow-up?

-Experts say that if a screening program for suicide prevention and depression is to be started, then there must be effective follow-up and treatment.
+Experts say that if a screening program for suicide prevention and depression is to be started, there must be effective follow-up and treatment.
 Once an individual has been diagnosed with depression and is at high risk for suicide, then there must be a system in place for treatments such as psychotherapy and/or antidepressant medications.
-If close follow up and treatment is not available, then the clinician has the onus of recommending a referral and following up.
+If close follow-up and treatment are not available, the clinician can recommend a referral and follow-up.

 Is There Evidence that Screening for Suicide Can Improve Outcomes?

 Evidence shows that when the screening tools are used appropriately, there can be useful in helping healthcare workers recognize depression.
-When the screening tools are accompanied by a commitment to follow up and treatment, better outcomes are achieved.
-However, screening tools are only to be used by healthcare workers who are committed to using the information from the screening test and to provide enhanced care.
+When a commitment to follow-up and treatment accompanies the screening tools, better outcomes are achieved.
+However, screening tools are only to be used by healthcare workers committed to using the information from the screening test and providing enhanced care.
 The current evidence on screening for suicide risk in primary care is insufficient, and the balance of benefits and harms of screening cannot be determined.

-At the moment there is little evidence to support screening the population at large.
+At the moment, there is little evidence to support screening the population at large.
 In fact, in people without any psychiatric history, the role of screening remains debatable.
 Thus, healthcare workers are being urged to first identify patients with risk factors for suicide and those with high levels of mental stress and refer them for further evaluation.
-So far, each hospital or organization has its protocols when it comes to the use of suicide prevention tools.
+So far, each hospital or organization has its protocols for the use of suicide prevention tools.
 No study has ever shown that one tool is better than the other.